-The existing recreational open space accessibility data highlights a notable disparity in access to recreational open spaces, particularly in the City Core and the Western edge of the city.
+The existing recreational open space accessibility data (see Figure 4.8) highlights a notable disparity in access to recreational open spaces, particularly in the city core and the western edge of the city.
 This limitation is attributed to the programming of these spaces for community needs, as well as pedestrian barriers caused by vehicular movement.
-As a result, residents in these areas face challenges in accessing and enjoying recreational amenities, which may impact overall well-being and quality of life.
+As a result, residents in these areas face challenges in accessing and enjoying recreational amenities, which may impact overall wellbeing and quality of life.